masoud-bahrami/HATEOAS.Net/docs/README.md

 **HATEOAS**

-HATEOAS is mean having access to just entry point of any *Resource API*, as a human or system, you should be able to discover all services provided by the server, and how to communicate with server.
+HATEOAS means having access to just entry point of any *Resource API*, as a human or system, you should be able to discover all services provided by the server, and how to communicate with server.
 A REST client needs little or no prior knowledge about how to interact with an application or server beyond a generic understanding of hypermedia.

 REST Architecture lets you enrich http responses using hypermedia links to gives the REST client chances to  dynamically explore provided services.